open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 what is idiomatic in the language.

-This function is called when a `Tracer` is first created, and for each outstanding `Tracer` when a `TracerProvider`'s `TracerConfigProvider` is updated (if updating is supported).
+This function is called when a `Tracer` is first created, and for each outstanding `Tracer` when a `TracerProvider`'s `TracerConfigurator` is updated (if updating is supported).
 Therefore, it is important that it returns quickly.

-`TracerConfigProvider` is modeled as a function to maximize flexibility.
+`TracerConfigurator` is modeled as a function to maximize flexibility.
 However, implementations MAY provide shorthand or helper functions to accommodate common use cases: